-b.
-Debris Removal.
-Generally, cleanup of the property or removal of debris will be the responsibility of VA, once custody of the property is transferred following a foreclosure sale or deed-in-lieu (DIL).
-However, servicers are required to remove unhealthy or hazardous materials from the exterior and interior of properties prior to transferring custody of vacant properties and must adhere to the local municipal health and safety requirements regarding the proper disposal of said materials.
-For clarification, examples of health and safety hazards include, but are not limited to, highly flammable chemicals, decaying food or other organic matter, dead animals, broken glass or other sharp objects, and large quantities of paint or paint products.
+2. Debris Removal.
+Generally, cleanup of the property or removal of debris will be the responsibility of VA, once custody of the property is transferred following a foreclosure sale, or deed-in-lieu (DIL).
+However, servicers are required to remove unhealthy or hazardous materials from the exterior, and interior of properties prior to transferring custody of vacant properties, and must adhere to the local municipal health and safety requirements regarding the proper disposal of said materials.
+Servicers are required to remove exterior trash from properties and any other materials that violate applicable codes.
+For clarification, examples of health and safety hazards include, but are not limited to, highly flammable chemicals, decaying food or other organic matter, interior wet or moldy debris, dead animals, broken glass or other sharp objects, and large quantities of paint or paint products.
 Servicers are further required to check with the local municipality for health and safety hazard requirements.
 For all debris removal other than vehicle removal, reimbursement is provided per cubic yard of debris removed, up to the maximum allowable amount.
-The itemized invoice of work completed and waste management receipt must indicate the number of cubic yards removed.
+The itemized invoice of work completed must indicate the number of cubic yards removed.